students-teach-students/python-tools-for-students/CONTRIBUTING.md

 Look through the [GitHub issues](https://github.com/students-teach-students/python-tools-for-students/issues) for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.
-You might also encounter typos, spelling and grammar errors, we appreciate all help, we can get, to make this the best learning experience possible, so don't be shy and contribute. :)
+You might also encounter typos, spelling and grammar errors, we appreciate all help we can get to make this the best learning experience possible, so don't be shy and contribute. :)

 ### Implement Topics